Defend Criminal Negligence Charges

 In this case, the defendant appealed against the constitutionality of a mandatory minimum sentence for discharging a firearm with disregard for the presence of others.
 This case reached the SCC after the defendant challenged the four-year mandatory minimum sentence as cruel and unusual punishment under section 12 of the Canadian Charter of Rights and Freedoms.

-The key issue centered on whether this mandatory minimum sentence was disproportionate and thus unconstitutional under section 12 of the Charter, which protects individuals from cruel and unusual treatment or punishment.
-The appellant’s argument included a hypothetical scenario involving a young person who discharges an air-powered weapon at a house, which could not actually perforate the residence’s walls, arguing that in such cases, the mandatory minimum sentence would be grossly disproportionate.
+Here, the main legal issue pertained to whether this mandatory minimum sentence was disproportionate and thus unconstitutional under section 12 of the Charter, which protects individuals from cruel and unusual treatment or punishment.
+The appellant’s argument included a hypothetical scenario involving a person who were to discharge an air-powered weapon at a house, which could not actually perforate the residence’s walls.
+The appellant used this hypothethical situation to argue that in these kinds of cases, the mandatory minimum sentence would be grossly disproportionate.

 The SCC found the mandatory minimum sentence for the offence to be grossly disproportionate and therefore unconstitutional.
 The Court stated that the sentence infringed upon the Charter and could not be justified under section 1, which allows certain rights to be limited if it is demonstrably justifiable in a free and democratic society.
 As a result, the Court declared the mandatory minimum of no force or effect and reinstated the original sentence of three and a half years imposed by the sentencing judge.